 When does Ralf Little replace him on Death in Paradise?

-Ralf Little is set to take over from Ardal O’Hanlon in the upcoming series.
+Ralf Little has taken over from Ardal O’Hanlon in the new series.

 Little (who was on RadioTimes.com’s shortlist for the job) will take on the role of DI Neville Parker, a Manchester detective dispatched to the fictional Caribbean island of Saint Marie when a woman from his home city is murdered.